 A work of passion and politics

-“Tosca” continues to be a landmark opera for its intertwining of passions, politics and power.
-The drama, set in late 19th-century Rome, explores current issues through characters such as Baron Scarpia, emblematic of power and corruption.
-Anastasia Bartoli plays the role of Tosca, a character who dominates the scene with her strong and complex presence.
-Despite the turbulent relationships and suffering, the opera culminates in a powerful representation of the tensions between faith, power and love.
+"Tosca" continues to be a landmark opera for its intertwining of passion, politics, and power.
+The drama, set in late 19th-century Rome, explores contemporary themes through characters such as Baron Scarpia, an emblem of power and corruption.
+Anastasia Bartoli plays Tosca, a character who dominates the stage with her strong and complex presence.
+Despite turbulent relationships and suffering, the opera culminates in a powerful portrayal of the tensions between faith, power, and love.

 The article is interesting but there are some things that I didn't understand very well.
 The choice of artists from Campania is nice, but I don't know if their experience is sufficient for such an important production.
 I wonder if the actors have done adequate rehearsals.